PondiB/openeocubes/README.md

-# OpenEOcubes: OpenEO Compliant Lightweight R Platform for Processing Time Series Satellite Images
+# OpenEOcubes: openEO Compliant Lightweight R Platform for Processing Satellite Image Time Series

 The service integrates STAC API (using Rstac package), the OpenEO standardized API, and data cubes concepts (using gdalcubes R package) to be a lightweight platform to enable analysis of time series satellite images via OpenEO Compliant RESTful endpoints using R-Client.
 It also supports users to run their custom R functions.